andreihushcha/kitten_audio_classification/README.md

 _1.1 Participants:_
 - Mio: A 3.5-month-old Scottish Fold male kitten
-- A group of humans including the study author and his daughter Kate
+- A group of humans including the study author and an 8-year-old girl Kate

 _1.2 Experimental Contexts:_
 - `F` (Food): Kitten recorded before mealtime